 These days, it seems that all the news outlets are speculating about what will happen to the Affordable Care Act (ACA).
 Failed efforts in Washington to immediately repeal and replace the ACA, as promised by President Trump, continue to fuel uncertainty in the major medical health insurance market.
 However, even with the legislative unknowns, insurance companies, which offer plans on the exchange are already making plans for 2018 and beyond.

 Exchange premiums have continued to jump – often by double-digit figures – each year since the ACA took effect.
-Coupled with provider network restrictions, limited exchange plan choices, and high out-of-pocket costs, rising premiums are spurring more people into exploring alternative health coverage options, such as short term medical insurance.
-This type of plan can help insureds avoid exchange plan changes that may be detrimental to their wallet or quality of health care.
+Coupled with provider network restrictions, limited exchange plan choices, and high out-of-pocket costs, rising premiums are spurring more people into exploring alternative health care options, such as short term medical insurance.
+This type of plan can help insureds avoid exchange plan changes that may be detrimental to their wallet.

 Short Term Health Insurance – Affordable, Flexible Coverage